testflows/TestFlows-WebSite/source/_drafts/sketching-combinations-for-combinatorial-tests.md

 ```

 Second, we note that any possible value in the set above could either be positive or negative.
-This can easily expressed as multiplying a value by either positive or negative one.
+This can be easily expressed as multiplying a value by either a positive or negative one.
 This gives us another set:

 ```python
 sign = {1, -1}
 ```

-Having the sets above defined, we can express a high level test logic as follows:
+Having the sets above defined, we can express a high-level test logic as follows:

 1. Let `a` be either of the possible values in the set of {% katex %}values{% endkatex %} multiplied by either of the {% katex %}sign{% endkatex %} values
 2. Let `b` be either of the possible values in the set of {% katex %}values{% endkatex %} multiplied by either of the {% katex %}sign{% endkatex %} values